 Six constraints are added using addConstraint(): two linear bilaterals to restrict translation along the y and z axes of D, two rotary bilaterals to restrict rotation about the x and y axes of D, and two unilaterals to enforce limits on x and θ .
 Four of the constraints are constant in frame G, and so are initialized with a wrench value.
 The other two are not constant in G and so will need to be updated in updateConstraints().
-The coordinates for x and θ are added at the end, using addCoordinate(), with default joint limits and a reference to the constraint that will enforce the limit.
+The coordinates for x and y are added at the end, using addCoordinate(), with default joint limits and a reference to the constraint that will enforce the limit.
+The twist for y is constant and so it is initialized here as well.

-The implementations for coordinatesToTCD() and TCDToCoordinates() simply use (3.25) to compute T{CD} from the coordinates, or vice versa:
+The implementations for coordinates ToTCD() and TCDToCoordinates() simply use (3.26) to compute T{CD} from the coordinates, or vice versa:

 '''

 public void coordinatesToTCD (RigidTransform3d TCD, VectorNd coords) {

 double x = coords.get (X_IDX);

 double theta = coords.get (THETA_IDX);

 TCD.setIdentity();

 TCD.p.x = x;

 double c = Math.cos (theta);

 double s = Math.sin (theta);

 TCD.R.m00 = c;

-TCD.R.m11 = c;
+TCD.R.m01 = c;

 TCD.R.m11 = c;

-TCD.R.m10 = -s;
+TCD.R.m01 = -s;

 TCD.R.m10 = s;

 }